rodrigovivi/linux/drm-misc.rst

 This is the overall integration tree for drm, and lives in `git://anongit.freedesktop.org/drm-tip`.
-Every time one of the above branches is update drm-tip gets rebuild.
+Every time one of the above branches is updated drm-tip gets rebuilt.
 If there's a conflict see section on `resolving conflicts when rebuilding drm-tip
 <drm-intel.html#resolving-conflicts-when-rebuilding-drm-tip>`_.